cloudflare/workers-docs/content/reference/tooling/serverless.md

 title: Serverless Plugin
 ---

 The [Serverless Framework](https://github.com/serverless/serverless) helps you develop and deploy serverless applications using [Cloudflare Workers](https://www.cloudflare.com/products/cloudflare-workers/).
-It's a CLI that offers structure, automation, and best practices out-of-the-box, allowing you to focus on building sophisticated, event-driven, Serverless architectures, comprised of Functions and Events.
+This CLI provides structure, automation, and best practices to allow you to focus on building sophisticated, event-driven, serverless architectures, comprised of functions and events.

-The Serverless Framework manages the infrastructure as a [Serverless Plugin](TODO: link to plugin) that turns your version controlled code into a Worker(s) deployed globally with one command.
-[One config file](TODO link to config) directs where exactly this Worker will live, so you can modify code and have it re-built and re-deployed in moments.
-No visits to the browser required.
+The Serverless Framework manages the infrastructure as a [Serverless Plugin](TODO: link to plugin) that turns your version-controlled code into Workers globally deployed with one command.
+You only maintain [one config file](TODO link to config) to direct exactly where Workers live.
+This gives you flexibility to modify your code, rebuild, and deploy in moments -- without ever touching a browser.

-Get started using serverless with Cloudflare Workers in this [quick start guide to the plugin](https://serverless.com/framework/docs/providers/cloudflare/guide/intro/)
+Go serverless with Cloudflare Workers.
+Quickly get up to speed with this [quick start guide to the plugin](https://serverless.com/framework/docs/providers/cloudflare/guide/intro/).

-_Note:`workers.dev` domains are not currently supported using Serverless, but you can track our progress on [this Github issue](TODO: open a link Github issue)._
+**Note:** The Serverless Framework does not currently support `workers.dev`.
+Track our progress on [this Github issue](TODO: open a link Github issue).

-### Additional Documentation
+## Resources

 [Plugin Documentation on Serverless](https://serverless.com/framework/docs/providers/cloudflare/)